JonahKember/MA-Thesis/Connector_Hubs.md

 ![image](https://user-images.githubusercontent.com/81769550/123014521-723aaa80-d394-11eb-9268-ff6913e556e4.png)

 we are simply measuring the mean ability that all connector hubs have in influencing the modularity of the network.

-#### More thoughts…
-The number of connector hubs is an important and distinct measure from the ability those hubs have to moudlate the network.
-However, one interesting idea is to combine the number of modules, and this ability into one metric.
+One interesting idea is to combine the number of modules and their MMI into one metric.
 To do so, we could divide the MMI by a factor proportional to the number of connector hubs that exist:

 ![image](https://user-images.githubusercontent.com/81769550/123014602-9a2a0e00-d394-11eb-9794-f3064093bfce.png)

-Where α is an arbitrary parameter between zero and 1.
+This would require, however, deciding on an appropriate alpha parameter (where α is an arbitrary value between zero and 1).
 When the alpha parameter is 1, this would simplify tothe MMI.
-As the alpha-parameter approaches zero, however, we give greater and greater weight to networks with more connector hubs– we say that they are better able to influence the modularity of the network.
-The ‘optimal’ alpha parameter requires one to decide how much weight to give to the number of connector hubs, and how much weight to give to the ability of connector hubs.
-This depends on answering the question: is a network better able to use the ‘connector hub tuning mechanism’ to integrate processing if it has more connector hubs (smaller alpha parameter), or stronger connector hubs (larger alpha parameter)?
+As the alpha-parameter approaches zero, we give greater and greater weight to networks with more connector hubs– we say that they are better able to influence the modularity of the network.

+## From Controlling Epridemics to Measuring the Influence of the Brain's Connector Hubs
+The ideal measure was presented in an article on network analysis by Ghalmane et al. (2019).
+Their goal was to examine the organization of social networks to understand which people they could target when controlling an epidemic (a perhaps preminiscient research question).
+They argued that the people most likley to spread disease, and thus most efficiently targeted by immunization strategies, would have two characteristics: they would propogate the disease within their community to a high degree, while at the same time, propogating the disease to neighbouring communities to a high degree.
+In other words, these people are connector hubs.

+The benefit of the work by Ghalmane et al. (2019) is that they holistically considered the 5 defining charatersitics of a node in the context of it's ability to act as a connector hub (influence the modularity of the network).
+These charateristics were: (1) The number of within-module connections held by node i, (2) the number of between-module connections held by node i, (3) the size of the module that node i belongs to, and (4) the number of it's neighbouring communities, (5) how well-defined the module is (is it easily divided into it's own module, or not very easily divided.
+Connector hubs are more important to inetgration when a module is very well defined.
+This is measured by interconnection density between the module of interest and all other modules).

+They refer to this measure as the Weighted Community-Hub Bridge measure, and it provides a precise measure of the abililty nodes have in the mechanistic framework described by Bertolero et al. (2018), whereby connector hubs 'tune' their connections to influence the integration between modules in the network.